-Myriad can patent breast cancer genes: US courtJuly 30th, 2011 by Kerry Sheridan in Cancer /
+Myriad can patent breast cancer genes: US courtJuly 30, 2011 by Kerry Sheridan in Medicine & Health / Cancer

 A federal appeals court on Friday ruled in favor of Myriad Genetics after a legal battle over whether the US company could keep its patent on genes linked to an inherited form of breast cancer.

 The ruling overturns a lower court's decision and allows the Utah-based company to maintain its patents on the isolated genes, known as BRCA1 and BRCA2, despite complaints from rights groups who say it creates an unfair monopoly and limits women's health choices.

 The US Court of Appeals for the Federal Circuit decided such patents on isolated DNA molecules could be held, in accordance with the "longstanding practice" of the Patent and Trademark Office (PTO), over the past 29 years.